MTACS/TweakGuide/README.md

 ## Contact & Support

+This project wouldn't be possible without the help from [@2Klasic](https://twitter.com/2Klasic) who kickstarted my tweak development by setting up my first repo, definitely give him a follow.

 I can be reached at the following, and am always open to answering any questions about tweak development or jailbreak in general.

 [Twitter](https://twitter.com/mtac8)